amrohendawi/amrohendawi.github.io/_posts/2021-02-12-deploy-cloud-service-kolla-ansible.md

     > - `tee` removes colours from the ansible output.
 For initial testing and possible debugging, you can remove the piping into `tee`.
 Add it again when generating logs for final submission.
     > - Do not be afraid to tear everything down and redeploy it.
 Remember to work with checkpoints.
     {: .prompt-tip }
 4. Check the public IP address of the controller VM via your browser.
-It should display the OpenStack login landing page.
+It should display the `openstack` login landing page.
 If not, check your firewall rules.

 Congratulations!
-You have successfully deployed OpenStack on 3 VMs and became officially a cloud provider.
+You have successfully deployed `openstack` on 3 VMs and became officially a cloud provider.

 ### Step 4: Configure OpenStack

-To make sure that OpenStack is working properly, follow the steps below:
+To make sure that `openstack` is working properly, follow the steps below:

 1. Activate the previous python3 virtual environment on your local machine and install the (openstack CLI client)[https://docs.openstack.org/newton/user-guide/common/cli-install-openstack-command-line-clients.html].
-2. Get the keystone_admin_password value from passwords.yml to login via the OpenStack dashboard (user is "admin").
+2. Get the keystone_admin_password value from passwords.yml to login via the `openstack` dashboard (user is "admin").
 3. Download the **admin-openrc.sh** file (upper right drop-down menu) and place it into you working directory.
 4. Use source **admin-openrc.sh** to set environment variables that are used for authentication.
     > **Hint:**
     > You can adjust the admin-openrc.sh file to prevent repeated password input.
     {: .prompt-tip }
-5. Test if the openstack CLI is working: openstack host list.
+5. Test if the `openstack` CLI is working: `openstack` host list.
 It must work.
 If not, check the firewall rules.
 6. Run the scripts **import-images.sh** and **create-ext-network.sh**
     - Depending on the network connection of your local machine, the image upload might take a while.
     - To prevent additional steps, we will use Ubuntu16.04.
 Images of newer versions need adjustment when using them with nested virtualization.